 ChildFirst® states reserve the right to train their own residents.
-If you wish to attend the ChildFirst® First Witness Forensic Interview training in Duluth, Gundersen NCPTC will have to grant permission.
+If you wish to attend the ChildFirst® First Witness Forensic Interview training in Duluth, Zero Abuse Project (ZAP) will need to grant permission.
 This process can take up to a week but it’s easy and we will help.

 To begin registration;